-The American Legion has a strong dedication to supporting our nation’s youth.
+The American Legion has a proud tradition of supporting our nation’s youth.
 The organization was founded on the principle in 1919, when Children & Youth was declared one of the Legion’s four pillars.
-In the years since, a number of youth-oriented programs have been developed internally.
-Additionally, the Legion collaborates with outside organizations that focus on supporting young people.
+In the years since, a number of youth-oriented programs have been developed including Temporary Financial Assistance, Family Support Network and child safety and wellbeing programs.

 The Americanism Commission’s Children & Youth Committee is the center of the Legion’s youth-support efforts.
 The committee meets annually to formulate, recommend and implement plans, programs and activities designed to accomplish:

 The American Legion has been a strong advocate for children and youth since its inception.
 This steadfast dedication has never wavered and continues to be a driving force on behalf of children across the country today.